 - Anyone that loves Pinterest and could benefit from some extra money.

-I personally work as a virtual assistant for one client on top of blogging!
+I personally work as a virtual assistant for one client, a travel blogger.
 My work is not limited to just Pinterest (although that’s part of what I do!) and it’s awesome to make a guaranteed $600 a month for a few hours a week of work.

 What’s It Like to Be a Pinterest Virtual Assistant?